There are several things to look at when facing issues with the focus of the camera. The first is the autofocus setting in the camera.

-1. Check if the camera is set to auto-focus.
+1. Check if the camera is set to the preferred focus mode.

 2. See if the filmed person or object is in the center of the image.
 This is the area the camera looks at to find its focal point, by default.
 Anything to the left or right of the image center is disregarded.

 Please remember the fact that autofocus is not 'the way to go' under all circumstances.
-You're putting the end result in the hands of software.
+You're putting the end result in the hands of an algorithm that looks at pixel contrast.
 There are many reasons why autofocus would not provide the best solution.
 However, if you have no way to control the manual focus while in a recording situation, it is your only option.

 If you find yourself in a situation where the person or object can not be in the center of the screen, you can consider using a manual focus.